Tour Amazon’s Headquarters

-Share your tour experience on: #AmazonHQTourScroll Down
+Share your tour experience with #AmazonHQTourScroll Down

 Amazon is a great place for people who love innovating, building, and inventing on behalf of customers.

-With more than 350,000 employees worldwide, Amazon ranks #1 on Fast Company’s Most Innovative Companies, #2 in Fortune’s World Most Admired Companies, #1 on The Harris Poll’s Corporate Reputation survey, and #2 on LinkedIn’s U.S. most desirable companies list.
+With more than 350,000 employees worldwide, Amazon ranks #1 on Fast Company’s Most Innovative Companies, #2 in Fortune’s World’s Most Admired Companies, #1 on The Harris Poll’s Corporate Reputation survey, and #2 on LinkedIn’s U.S. most desirable companies list.
 Amazon was also recently included in the Military Times’ Best for Vets list of companies committed to providing opportunities for military veterans.

 Meet some of our innovative Amazonians.

 Several years ago, we made a conscious choice to invest in downtown Seattle, even though it would’ve been cheaper for us to move our headquarters to the suburbs.
 We chose to commit to Seattle because we believed it was the right choice for our employees and for the city.